Here’s how to make your everyday life better!

 I often have an internal dialogue with myself, where I ask myself questions like:

-• Why am I reacting the way I am?
+• Why do I react the way I do?

-• What would I say if this had happened to a friend – what advice would I give him / her?
+• What would I say if this happened to a friend – what advice would I give him/her?

-This makes it easier for me when I manage to analyze the situation from a distance, shift my focus a bit and see it from a different standpoint.
+This makes it easier for me when I manage to analyze the situation from a distance, shift my focus a bit and see it from a different angel.

 Keep this in mind when you are working to change.
 Don’t be disappointed with yourself, but remind yourself that at least you tried and next time it will go better.
 It is important to not give up.

-High self-efficacy affects your ability in reaching goals and gives you perseverance when solving difficult tasks.
+Self-efficacy and positive self-talk are important for maintaining motivation and effort.
+High self-efficacy affects the ability to achieve goals and gives you endurance when tackling difficult tasks.

-We all have days and periods where we feel that life is challenging – maybe you feel stressed or are worried about something you can’t manage.
-In such periods, it’s easy to get stuck in negative thoughts and feeling about yourself.
+We all have days and periods where we might feel stressed or anxious about something we can’t accomplish.
+In such periods, it’s easy to get stuck in those negative feelings and have negative thoughts about ourselves and our lives.

 Try 7 day for free!